Battle of Araviana: Background

-The War of the Two Peters broke in 1356 when a squadron of 9 Catalan galleys under Francesc de Perellós sent by the king Peter IV of Argon to assist the House of Valois in their succession conflict with the House of Plantagenet, captured near Sanlúcar de Barrameda two ships under the flag of the Republic of Genoa, at that time engaged in a war against the Republic of Venice and the Crown of Aragon.
-The king Peter I of Castile, who was present at Sanlúcar during the event, feel offended and demanded Perellós the free of the Genoese vessels.
+The War of the Two Peters began in 1356 when a squadron of 9 Catalan galleys under Francesc de Perellós sent by the king Peter IV of Aragon to assist the House of Valois in their succession conflict with the House of Plantagenet, captured near Sanlúcar de Barrameda two ships under the flag of the Republic of Genoa, at that time engaged in a war against the Republic of Venice and the Crown of Aragon.
+The king Peter I of Castile, who was present at Sanlúcar during this event, felt offended and demanded that Perellós free the Genoese vessels.

-Perellós refused Peter's demands and was therefore chased by Castilian warships till the Portuguese coast.
-Peter of Castile complained afterwards to the king Peter IV Aragon, but as he did not obtained the desired results, he declared war on the Crown of Aragon.
-He promptly began the operations besieging by sea the Valencian town of Guardamar, unsuccessfully, and launching some cavalgadas through the frontier.
+Perellós refused Peter's demands and was therefore chased by Castilian warships untill the ships reached Portuguese coast.
+Peter of Castile complained afterwards to the king Peter IV Aragon, but as the complaint had not obtained the desired results, he declared war on the Crown of Aragon.
+He promptly began the operations by besieging the Valencian town of Guardamar by sea, unsuccessfully, and launching some cavalgadas through the frontier.
 In 1359 the Castilian fleet raided the Valencian and Catalan coasts, not obtaining satisfying results but menacing the town of Alicante.
 Peter IV, seeing that his southern frontier was in danger, dispatched several horse companies led by Pere de Xèrica to defend the area around Orihuela, Crevillente and Elche, and also ordered all the fortresses to be provisioned with enough ammunitions and supplies.

 Battle

 Over the following months the action displaced to the Aragonese border with Castille.
 In September, Henry of Trastámara, pretender to the Castilian throne and half-brother and rival of Peter I, together with his younger brother Tello and several members of the Aragonese House of Luna, as Pedro, Juan Martínez and Fray Artal de Luna, launched a raid in Castilian territory invading the country near the town of Almazán.
 This force consisting of about 800 horses, encountered a considerable larger Castilian company of 1,500 horse led by the uncle of Peter I, Juan Fernández de Henestrosa.
 Refusing to run for cover, Henry offered battle near Ágreda.
-The fought which ensued was a brief affair and concluded with the routing of the Castilian force.
-Among those Castilians who were killed were found Juan Fernández de Henestrosa.
+The fight that ensued was a brief affair and concluded with the routing of the Castilian force.
+Among those Castilians found who were killed were Juan Fernández de Henestrosa.

-Other signaled casualties were Gomez Suárez de Figueroa, Fernando García Duque, Pedro Bermúdez, Gonzalo Sánchez de Ulloa and Juan González de Bahabon.
-Many noblemen and knights as Iñigo López de Orozco, Fernando Rodríguez de Villalobos, Juan Gómez de Bahabon, Hurtado Díaz de Mendoza and Díaz Sánchez de Porra, all of them Knights of the Band, were captured.
-Also the Castilian banner was taken when his bearer, Gonzalo Sánchez de Ulloa, was killed.
+Other significant casualties were Gomez Suárez de Figueroa, Fernando García Duque, Pedro Bermúdez, Gonzalo Sánchez de Ulloa and Juan González de Bahabon.
+Many noblemen and knights such as Iñigo López de Orozco, Fernando Rodríguez de Villalobos, Juan Gómez de Bahabon, Hurtado Díaz de Mendoza and Díaz Sánchez de Porra, all of them Knights of the Band, were captured.
+Also the Castilian banner was taken when its bearer, Gonzalo Sánchez de Ulloa, was killed.